World Geographical Scheme for Recording Plant Distributions: 1 Europe

 The botanical continent of Europe is defined broadly in line with Flora Europaea and with the traditional geographical definition.
 To the north-west it includes Iceland and Svalbard (Spitsbergen).
 The southern boundary with Africa encloses most of the Mediterranean islands.
 The eastern boundary places Crimea and European Russia in Europe, with the border defined by the administrative units.
 Novaya Zemlya is excluded from Europe.
 The south-eastern boundary excludes the Caucasus and Turkey east of the Bosporus, as well as the Eastern Aegean Islands and Cyprus, which although geopolitically part of Europe are considered floristically part of Western Asia.

 2 Africa

 The botanical continent of Africa corresponds closely to the usual geographical definition.
 It excludes the Sinai Peninsula, politically a part of Egypt, which is placed in region 34 Western Asia.
 To the west, it includes islands grouped as Macaronesia, comprising the Azores, Madeira, the Canary Islands, the Savage Islands and the Cape Verde islands.
 To the east, it includes Madagascar and other Indian Ocean islands out as far as the island of Rodrigues.
+The Socotra Archipelago, which is politically part of Yemen, are also included.